Image © ITV Studios, 1969

 Died: 05/02/2019, London, England

-Peter Hughes was a solid character actor with more than one hundred and fifty film and television appearances to his name.
+Peter Hughes was a busy character actor with more than one hundred and fifty film and television appearances to his name.
 He was born in Kensal Rise, London, the only child of a single mother, and was partly raised in foster institutions.
 He initially trained as a draughtsman designing car chassis, and moved to Coventry when his mother died in 1939 to design armoured cars.
 There, he joined a small repertory company and helped establish the Talisman Theatre in 1942, where he worked following some years before gaining a scholarship to the London Academy of Music and Dramatic Art (LAMDA) in late 1940s, making his professional debut in 1949.

 In the 1950s, Peter was a stalwart of the Richmond Theatre repertory company, along with actress Anne Ridler, and he would enjoy long associations with this theatre and also the Watford Palace Theatre (which of course served as the filming location for Randall and Hopkirk's That's How Murder Snowballs).
 Peter also made his television debut during this 1950s.
 Peter's early television roles were in series such as Robert Montgomery Presents in 1957 (Montgomery was the father of Elizabeth Montgomery, later famous for her role in the long-running US comedy Bewitched), The Larkins in 1958 and ATV's The Man Who Finally Died in 1959.